10 Best Utility Knives of 2022 – Reviews & Buyer’s Guide

 They are called “breakaway” blades because when the edge gets too dull, you can grab a pair of pliers and snap the blade off to access a fresh blade beneath the old one.
 This can be more convenient than reaching for a standard replacement blade, but these breakaway blades pose additional risk to the user.

 Why?
 Simple: the breakaway blade may snap off during intense use.
 This can pose a serious danger to the material you are working with, not to mention your own body!
-That’s why we recommend only using breakaway blades for smaller tasks which are less likely to prematurely snap your blade off.
+That’s why we recommend only using breakaway blades for smaller tasks that are less likely to prematurely snap your blade off.

 The Importance of the Handle